kylieklifton/Project2_iPods_trend_again/README.md

 ## AI Disclosure

-Claude was used to assist with API integration, data analysis, and drafting.
-Conversation linked in submission.
+Claude was used to assist with API integration and some data analysis to troubleshoot the API challenges.